Product Design • UX Strategy • B2B

 B2B Creative Showcase

-Team: Cross-functional team of 8 (UX/UI, Video, Web Development)
+Cross-functional team of 8 (UX/UI Designers, Video Producers, Web Developers)

-Client Acquisition: Attract prospective clients by presenting compelling creative examples
+Client Acquisition: Attract prospective clients with compelling creative work

 Project management